Healthy African Foods – 11 Authentic Dishes (and Recipes)

 So, its the natural preparation method alone makes fufu healthier.

-But in general, the ingredients are high in complex carbohydrates, prebiotic fibres, and a range of micronutrients.
+In general, the ingredients are high in complex carbohydrates, prebiotic fibres, and a range of micronutrients.
 As whole foods, they’re nutritionally dense and out-compete the refined and processed foods with little nutrition and more calories!

 Recipe by Nigerian Meal (Nigerian)